 Taghazout is located nine kilometers or twelve miles north of Agadir, about a twenty-minute drive.
 Most of the hostels in Taghazout, Morocco, will be happy to arrange a private car transfer from the Agadir bus station and airport.
 Otherwise it is possible to reach the town by local bus or taxi.
 A lot of the Taghazout, Morocco hostels offer day trips as well to other nearby beach towns and natural sites, which are certainly worth seeing!
 When you’re not surfing, you’ll want to enjoy the town's relaxed vibe, buy fresh fish from the fishmongers, try your luck at spotting goats in trees, and buy all the argan oil products your heart desires!

-Written by local enthusiast for Taghazout hostels
+Written by Travel Expert Taghazout

 Lola